Mothersong welcomes new and returning members to join us for our Fall Season, which starts Sunday, 9/16!

 Q: Can I try the group before I commit?

 A: Yes.
-You are welcome to attend one meeting to try it out, at the rate of $20 for that single meeting.
+You are welcome to attend one meeting to try it out for free.

 Q: Are auditions required for this group?